Chōchin-Obake is a lantern tsukumogami that appears at night, often with a single eye and tongue.

 They invite curiosity rather than fear.

 In contemporary media, chōchin-obake are often portrayed as cute, comedic, or friendly spirits.
-While this softens their edge, it remains consistent with their traditional role as playful reminders rather than threats.
+While this softens their eerie qualities, it remains consistent with their traditional role as playful reminders rather than genuine threats.

-Modern reinterpretations may frame them as symbols of waste, overconsumption, or forgotten craftsmanship—adapting the tsukumogami concept to modern life.
+Modern reinterpretations sometimes frame them as symbols of waste, overconsumption, or forgotten craftsmanship, adapting the tsukumogami concept to modern life and consumer culture.

 Despite stylistic changes, their core message remains intact.